 We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

-Applications for our August 2013 intake in London and Bristol are now open!
+Applications for our August 2014 intake in London, Brighton and Oxford are now open!

 Graduate Trainee Education Workers

-Start Date:12th August 2013.
+Start Date: 11th August 2014.
 Please do not apply for this post if you are unable to start on this date.

 What can you expect?

-Our Graduate Trainee Education Workers will be based at one of our London or Bristol education centres and will have responsibility for working with their IntoUniversity Centre Leader to plan and deliver the IntoUniversity programme of Academic Support, Mentoring and FOCUS (specially-devised study weeks and days) to children and young people aged 7-18.
+Our Graduate Trainee Education Workers will be based at one of our education centres in London, Brighton or Oxford and will have responsibility for working with their IntoUniversity Centre Leader to plan and deliver the IntoUniversity programme of Academic Support, Mentoring and FOCUS (specially-devised study weeks and days) to children and young people aged 7-18.

 Salaries are competitive, and in addition to all UK bank holidays we offer 25 days’ annual leave (plus a discretionary 3 days at Christmas), a generous pension scheme, a loan towards travelcard costs (subject to completion of probationary period) and a comprehensive training programme for which we are seeking accreditation.